LennartFr/alf20191ibmbc/README.md

-# How did it all start?
+# Satoshi Nakamoto's revolution in October 2008.

 October 2008 It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce: